feathersjs/docs/guides/basics/databases.md

 - `skip` - The number of entries that were skipped
 - `total` - The total number of entries for this query

-The following example automatically creates a couple of messages and makes some queries.
+The following example automatically creates 100 messages and makes some queries.
 You can add it at the end of both `app.js` and `public/client.js` to see it in Node and the browser:

 ```js
 async function createAndFind() {